MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/prepare-transcription.md

 *   Abbreviations should be written out in words to reflect spoken form
 *   Non-standard numeric strings (such as some date or accounting forms) should be written out in words
 *   Words with non-alphabetic characters or mixed alphanumeric characters should be transcribed as pronounced
-*   Leave abbreviations pronounced as words (radar, laser, RAM, NATO, Mr.) untouched
+*   Leave abbreviations pronounced as words untouched.
+For example, radar, laser, RAM, NATO, and Mr.
-*   Write abbreviations pronounced as separate letters (IBM, CPU, FBI, TBD, NaN) with letters separated by spaces
+*   Write abbreviations pronounced as separate letters, with letters separated by spaces.
+For example, IBM, CPU, FBI, TBD, NaN.

 Here are some examples: